 I can hear you groan.
 “Really?” this is where you tell me I need to pay more or I’m going to get bad quality?
 Alright, settle down.
 Let’s talk through this strategy, you can tell me how much of this you already knew at the end.

-We work with commercial banks that believe they are doing best by their clients by driving down closing costs by making a rotating handful of environmental consultants duke it out, biding on Phase 1 ESA projects.
+We work with commercial banks that believe they are doing best by their clients by driving down closing costs by making a rotating handful of environmental consultants duke it out, bidding on Phase 1 ESA projects.
 Low bidder wins and everyone is happy, right?

 Not so fast.